One of the greatest challenges to preparing your retreat for when SHTF is knowing how much water to store and how to store it.

 How Do You Filter and Purify Your Water?

-There are a variety of options for filtering your water stockpile, including:
+There are a variety of options for filtering and purifying your water, including:

 - Using a store-bought filtration and purification system.
 These come in all shapes and sizes; it’s best to choose the one that suits your situation best.
 Be sure to look for a system that both filters and purifies the water, as these are technically two different processes (one to remove dirt/sediment/etc. and one to remove viruses and bacteria).